Compact Disc Digital Audio: Audio format

 The audio contained in a CD-DA consists of two-channel signed 16-bit LPCM sampled at 44,100 Hz and written as a little-endian interleaved stream with left channel coming first.

 The sampling rate is adapted from that attained when recording digital audio on videotape with a PCM adaptor, an earlier way of storing digital audio.
 An audio CD can represent frequencies up to 22.05 kHz, the Nyquist frequency of the 44.1 kHz sample rate.

 There was a long debate over the use of 16-bit (Sony) or 14-bit (Philips) quantization, and 44,056 or 44,100 samples/s (Sony) or approximately 44,000 samples/s (Philips).
 When the Sony/Philips task force designed the Compact Disc, Philips had already developed a 14-bit D/A converter (DAC), but Sony insisted on 16-bit.
 In the end Sony won, so 16 bits and 44.1 kilosamples per second prevailed.
 Philips found a way to produce 16-bit quality using its 14-bit DAC by using four times oversampling.

-Some CDs are mastered with pre-emphasis, an artificial boost of high audio frequencies.
+Some early CDs were mastered with pre-emphasis, an artificial boost of high audio frequencies.
 The pre-emphasis improves the apparent signal-to-noise ratio by making better use of the channel's dynamic range.
 On playback, the player applies a de-emphasis filter to restore the frequency response curve to an overall flat one.
-Pre-emphasis time constants are 50µs and 15µs (9.49 dB boost at 20 kHz), and a binary flag in the disc subcode instructs the player to apply de-emphasis filtering if appropriate.
-Playback of such discs in a computer or ripping to WAV files typically does not take into account the pre-emphasis, so such files play back with a distorted frequency response.
+Pre-emphasis time constants are 50 μs and 15 μs (9.49 dB boost at 20 kHz), and a binary flag in the disc subcode instructs the player to apply de-emphasis filtering if appropriate.
+Playback of such discs in a computer or ripping to WAV files typically does not take into account the pre-emphasis, so such files play back with an incorrect frequency response.
+FFmpeg has a filter to remove (or apply) the pre-emphasis in order to create standard WAV files, or to create CDs with pre-emphasis.

+Four-channel, or quadraphonic, support was originally intended to be included in CD-DA.
+The Red Book specification briefly mentioned a four-channel mode in its June 1980, September 1983, and November 1991 editions.
+On the first page, it lays out the "Main parameters" of the CD system, including: "Number of channels: 2 and/or 4 simultaneously[*] sampled."
+The footnote says, "In the case of more than two channels the encoder and decoder diagrams have to be adapted."

+In reality, however, the underspecified "four-channel" mode was dropped from the CD standard when it was adopted by the International Electrotechnical Commission and became IEC 908:1987, and later IEC 60908:1999.
+Since the behavior of the "four-channel" or "Broadcasting use" bit was never specified by either CD standard, no mass-marketed discs have attempted to use the Red Book's four-channel mode, and no players have purported to implement it.